and the Lochburns

 Gus – who turns out to be Sir Angus – first appears in white tie splendour as a concert pianist.
 From this, his happy place, Peter Hambleton becomes a tyrannical piano teacher of his son, a demanding father who is nevertheless able to play silly games with his children, an accompanist for his wife, a composer struggling with a commission.
 He also becomes a man who is constantly losing things at critical moments and given to sudden outbursts of anger – the ‘early onset’ signs – then, shockingly, a shuffling shell of his former self whose mind we can invariably read while others ignore him.
 This is Hambleton at his best.

 Simon Leary is Jason, the son who has stayed to look after his father after Margaret died.
 An unwilling pupil at the piano, he took up guitar as a rebellious teenager and now his partner, Sam, played by Jthan Morgan, has moved in with him.
 They’ve been living together for 18 months.
 While Jason experiences a full spectrum of emotions when interacting with his siblings and parents, his loving relationship with Sam is solid.
-And Sam, who has come to feel this is his home too but now feels marginalised, attempts to be the mediator in the sibling spats with mixed results.
+And Sam, who has come to feel this is their home too but now feels marginalised, attempts to be the mediator in the sibling spats with mixed results.
 Both Leary and Morgan inhabit their roles and relationships beautifully.

 As the younger sister, Helena – Helz to her siblings – Stella Reid is both a free spirit and emotionally tied to her late mother, her declining father, her siblings and what was their home.
 She is utterly compelling in whatever realm, age or state she’s in.
 There’s a hint that she is living, or has lived, in New York.